zukunft/zukunft.com/docs/code_functions_all.md

         \-- button - set the button user test
 \-- HTML code
     \-- add
-        \-- button - @param string $icon the path of the icon that should be shown
+        \-- button - html code for a icon to create a new entry
     \-- edit
-        \-- button - @param string $icon the path of the icon that should be shown
+        \-- button - html code for a icon to create a new entry
     \-- del
-        \-- button - @param string $icon the path of the icon that should be shown
+        \-- button - html code for a icon to create a new entry
     \-- undo
-        \-- button - @param string $icon the path of the icon that should be shown
+        \-- button - html code for a icon to create a new entry
     \-- find
-        \-- button - @param string $icon the path of the icon that should be shown
+        \-- button - html code for a icon to create a new entry
     \-- un_filter
-        \-- button - @param string $icon the path of the icon that should be shown
+        \-- button - html code for a icon to create a new entry
     \-- back_img
-        \-- button - @param string $icon the path of the icon that should be shown
+        \-- button - html code for a icon to create a new entry
     \-- back
         \-- button - display a button to go back to the main calling page (several pages have been show to adjust the view of a word, go back to the word not to the view edit pages)
     \-- confirm